cert-manager/csi-driver/README.md

 | `csi.cert-manager.io/renew-before`      | The time to renew the certificate before expiry.
 Defaults to a third of the requested duration.                            | `$CERT_DURATION/3`                   | `72h`                            |
 | `csi.cert-manager.io/reuse-private-key` | Re-use the same private when when renewing certificates.                                                                   | `false`                              | `true`                           |

-### Templates
+### Variables

-The following attributes support templates that are evaluated when a request is made for the mounting Pod.
+The following attributes support variables that are evaluated when a request is made for the mounting Pod.
+These variables are useful for constructing requests with SANs that contain values from the mounting Pod.

 ```
 `csi.cert-manager.io/common-name`